Niue: Geography

-Besides these, Albert Meyer Reef, (almost 5 km long and wide, least depth 3 m, 326 km southwest) is not officially claimed by Niue, and the existence of Haymet Rocks (1273 km east-southeast) is in doubt.
+Besides these, Albert Meyer Reef (almost 5 km long and wide, least depth 3 m, 326 km southwest) is not officially claimed by Niue; further, the existence of Haymet Rocks (1273 km east-southeast) is in doubt.

 Niue is one of the world's largest coral islands.
 The terrain consists of steep limestone cliffs along the coast with a central plateau rising to about 60 m above sea level.
 A coral reef surrounds the island, with the only major break in the reef being in the central western coast, close to the capital, Alofi.
 A number of limestone caves occur near the coast.